OWI with a Minor Passenger Is a Serious Offense

 Defending those charged with operating a vehicle while intoxicated

 Wisconsin has a very strict law criminalizing every OWI if there is a minor passenger under age 16.
-The Law Office of Michael Hayes, LLC, appreciates the importance of family to the people in Milwaukee and works tenaciously to protect your family against under hardship.
+The Law Office of Michael Hayes, LLC, appreciates the importance of family to the people in Milwaukee and works tenaciously to protect your family against undue hardship.

 Who is considered a minor passenger?